In this article we will be covering one of the most common types of property damage that we see….

 Wet Laminate and Wet Engineered Flooring

-Although the quality of these two floors can greatly differ we are going to be grouping them into the same category and we will explain why shortly.
+Although the quality of these two wood floors can greatly differ we are going to be grouping them into the same category and we will explain why shortly.

 Usually the cheapest type of the hard-wood type flooring choices.